Four Skills to Learn Before Mediation

 “We need an FC on board to get you ready to mediate” – you stare blankly at them – a what?

 An FC is a Family Consultant – trained in reducing conflict, keeping the lid on raw, unhelpful emotions and improving communication between you, your partner and your lawyers.
 The FC’s job is to help you prepare for mediation by coaching mediation skills.
 This improves the chances of you reaching a settlement more quickly (saving time and money).
-Being better skilled from the outset, before there is time for damage to be done, preserves and improves the relationship you have with your ex and so enables you to parent together in the future or be a better prospective partner in your new life.
+Being better-skilled from the outset, before there is time for damage to be done, preserves and improves the relationship you have with your ex and so enables you to parent together in the future or be a better prospective partner in your new life.

 This is not three years of intense self-analysis.
-This is help to “prepare you” and give you skills to make the best possible agreement.
+This is helping to “prepare you” and give you skills to make the best possible agreement.
 It can be done in a single session or short series of sessions if you prefer.

 The most common type of help I give as an FC is summarised in the diagram below.
-Sometimes couples just need the space to explain the pain they are in before than can contemplate a settlement, particularly if it’s not their decision to end the partnership.
+Sometimes couples just need the space to explain the pain they are in before then can contemplate a settlement, particularly if it’s not their decision to end the partnership.
 Others are unaware of how they come across when they make proposals about a settlement.
 Some need support to enable them to take the legal advice they are being offered by their lawyer rather than making punitive or emotive decisions.

 The FC’s job is to work flexibly with you, your partner and your mediator to help you reach a settlement quickly and without destroying yourselves in the process.